dbohdan/jimhttp/README.md

 [![Build Status](https://travis-ci.org/dbohdan/jimhttp.svg)](https://travis-ci.org/dbohdan/jimhttp)

-A web microframework prototype for [Jim Tcl](http://jim.tcl-lang.org/).
-Provides a rough implementation of the HTTP protocol as well as routing, templates, JSON generation and parsing, an HTML DSL and persistent storage powered by SQLite3.
+A standalone library collection and web microframework prototype for [Jim Tcl](http://jim.tcl-lang.org/).
+The libraries implement command line and proc argument parsing, an HTML DSL, parsing and generating JSON, templates and persistent storage powered by SQLite3.
+The web framework provides a rough implementation of the HTTP/1.1 protocol and a routing DSL.

 # Components